-- a) These general purpose financial statements reduced disclosure have been prepared pursuant to the current Memorandums of Understanding between the Government of the Republic of Nauru and the Government of Australia; and the Government of the Republic of Nauru and the Government of the Republic of China (Taiwan); and the Government of the Republic of Nauru and the Government of New Zealand; - b) The prescribed requirements for establishing and keeping the accounts have been complied with in all material respects; and - c) The statements present fairly, in accordance with prescribed accounting standards, the transactions of the Fund for the year ended 30 June 2019 and of the financial position of the Fund at the end of that year.
+- a) These general purpose financial statements reduced disclosure have been prepared pursuant to the current Memorandums of Understanding between the Government of the Republic of Nauru and the Government of Australia; and the Government of the Republic of Nauru and the Government of the Republic of China (Taiwan); and the Government of the Republic of Nauru and the Government of New Zealand; - The prescribed requirements for establishing and keeping the accounts have been complied with in all material respects; and - c) The statements present fairly, in accordance with prescribed accounting standards, the transactions of the Fund for the year ended 30 June 2020 and of the financial position of the Fund at the end, of that year.

-Martin Hunt Minister for Finance & Sustainable Development Republic of Nauru
+Minister for Finance & Sustainable Development Republic of Nauru Rhona McPhee

+Director, Micronesia Section

+Department of Foreign Affairs & Trade

+Australia

-Baushuan Ger (or Alternate member) Director General Department of East Asian and Pacific Affairs Ministry of Foreign Affairs Republic of China (Taiwan)
+Larry R. L. Tseng (or Alternate member) Director General

+Department of East Asian and Pacific Affairs

+Ministry of Foreign Affairs Republic of China (Taiwan)

-Date: 26th November 2019
+Date: 24th November 2020